lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

-24. Two quatre, two of them are to take the adversary’s cinque point in the adversary’s tables, and for the other two, two men are to be brought from the five placed in the ad- versary’s tables.
+24. Two quatre, two of them are to take the adversary’s cinque point in the adversary’s tables, and for the other two, two men are to be brought from the five placed in the adversary’s tables.

-25. Cinque ace, the cinque should be played from the five men placed in the adversary’s tables, and the ace from the adver- sary’s ace point.
+25. Cinque ace, the cinque should be played from the five men placed in the adversary’s tables, and the ace from the adversary’s ace point.

 26. Quatre ace, the quatre to be played from the five men placed in the adversary’s ace point.

-27. Deuce ace, the deuce to be played from the five men placed in the adversary’s table, and the ace from the adver- sary's ace point.
+27. Deuce ace, the deuce to be played from the five men placed in the adversary’s table, and the ace from the adversary's ace point.

 The last three chances are played in this manner because, an ace being laid down in the adversary’s tables, there is a